 Many women chose to store their dresses under their bed or in a dry closet.
-If you don’t have any room to store your gown, we have a variety of self storage unit climates and types that will keep it cool, dry and protected.
+If you don’t have any room to store your gown, climate-controlled self storage can be an affordable option to keep your dress cool, dry and protected.

 Open the wedding dress bag with caution.